isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-oak-cabinets/index.md

 The filler can be thinned with water if you are a DIYer who is just getting acquainted with cabinet priming.

-Don't avoid your priming step if you need to [remodel the kitchen cabinets](https://www.houselogic. com/by-room/kitchen/kitchen-cabinet-refacing/).
-Besides, it sands and levels quickly as compared to other standard primers.
+Don't avoid your priming step if you need to [remodel the kitchen cabinets](https://www.houselogic.com/by-room/kitchen/kitchen-cabinet-refacing/).Besides, it sands and levels quickly as compared to other standard primers.
 While sanding is not a must, it improves the adhesion of the filler.
 Pros: - Extra-ordinarily smooth finish - Fast-drying action - Eco-friendly Cons: - Relatively limited coverage

 ###  [2.
 Zinsser Bulls Eye 123 Primers for all surfaces](https://www.amazon.com/dp/B000H5VKBQ/?tag=p-policy-20)

 For users looking for a multi-purpose primer for different home projects, Bulls Eye 123 presents the perfect solution.
 T his primer's odorless nature and ease of cleaning with soap and water make it ideal for kitchen oak cabinets.
 Additionally, this primer locks porous surfaces by forming a protective coating due to its deep penetrating power.
 The flexible nature of this paint makes it suitable for use at different temperatures.

-These primers are versatile - it'll also get a good tile primer, plaster primer, concrete primer, or [metal primer](https://pestpolicy.com/best-primer-for-rusted-metal/).
-Also, it seals different types of stains from smoke to grease to water.
+These primers are versatile - it'll also get a good tile primer, plaster primer, concrete primer, or [metal primer](https://pestpolicy.com/best-primer-for-rusted-metal/).Also, it seals different types of stains from smoke to grease to water.
 This primer contains a porous film that allows interior house moisture to escape, minimizing the exterior paint coating's blistering and peeling.
 Whats more?

 Its low smoke generation and non-flammable nature make it suitable for institutional applications.
 This primer adheres to a wide range of surfaces without sanding or deglossing.
 The Prime Oak Cabinets with oils primers are better than Latex primer since it won't prevent wood bleeding.
 Also, I would recommend you use the BIN shellac primer.
 It acts as an excellent sealant for painted surfaces, providing more color and sheen to your oak cabinets.